search icon

 LLCs can be taxed in several different ways.
 This kind of flexibility is what makes LLCs so attractive to small business owners.
 By default, the IRS treats single-member LLCs as sole proprietorships and multi-member LLCs as partnerships.
 The tax treatment for both of these types of LLCs is pass-through taxation.

-To change the tax treatment of your business, you need to file the right form with the IRS and make the election.
-For example, if you want to elect a different tax status for your LLC, you must file Form 8832.
+If a business owner needs to change the tax treatment of their business, they’ll need to file the right form with the IRS to make the election (provided, of course, that the business meets the criteria for that election).
+For example, if an LLC wanted to elect a different tax status, it would use Form 8832, the Entity Classification Election.

-You may need to make the tax election at both the federal and state level.
-Be sure to check with your state’s Secretary of State, Department of Corporations, or Department of Revenue or tax for any filing requirements.
+These elections need to be made at both the federal and state levels.
+It’s wise to check with the Secretary of State, Department of Revenue, or similar state office for any state filing requirements.

 Summary

 The tax elections definition is quite simple: it’s an election for tax treatment purposes.
-Before making a tax election, it’s important to know how it will impact your business.
-Don’t hesitate to reach out to a financial professional to get a full and accurate picture of how certain elections will impact you and your company.
+Before making a tax election, it’s important for business owners to know how the election will impact their business.
+If in doubt, it’s prudent to get help from a financial professional to get a full and accurate picture of how certain elections will impact the company and its owners.

 Recommended articles

 Choosing the right tax treatment for your business is an impactful decision.
-While we can’t give you tax advice, we can help you start your own business.
+While ZenBusiness can’t provide tax advice, they can help entrepreneurs start their own business.

-Once you’re up and running, we’re here to keep your business in good standing with our Worry-Free Compliance Service.
-You never have to worry about missing an annual filing or meeting your state’s requirements.
-Check out all of our products and services, and give us a call if you have any questions.
+Once the company is up and running, ZenBusiness can help keep it in good standing with its Worry-Free Compliance Service.
+Thanks to this service, business owners never have to worry about missing an annual filing or meeting state requirements.
+Check out all of ZenBusiness’s products and services for more information.

 zenbusiness logo